Ptolemaic Indexing: Experimental Results

+As can be seen from Table~\ref{tab:approx}, the much-used $L_p$ norms vary in their approximation rates from 99\% (with $L_2$, of course having an exact rate of 100\% pseudometric does very well for the high-dimensional vectors.
 The set distances also seem to conform to Ptolemy's inequality to a high degree for the 20-dimensional case, and the edit distance has a very low rate of inequality violations (with the Dickens data set outperforming the Webster data set by several orders of magnitude).
 For the $L_p$ spaces and the angular pseudometric, the intrinsic dimensionality was generally close to the actual number of dimensions (slightly higher for uniformly random vectors, and varying with $p$).
-The dimensionalities for the Hamming spaces were equal to about half the set cardinalities, while those for Jaccard distance were about 50\ {\phantom{\E{-1}}}
+The dimensionalities for the Hamming spaces were equal to about half the set cardinalities, while those for Jaccard distance were about 50\% intrinsic dimensionality of the Webster data set was about nine, while that for the Dickens data set was about forty. {\phantom{\E{-1}}}